 Use a QR Code reader on a mobile device to add this person as a contact:

 I am a Senior Academic in the Department of Sport & Event Management at BU Business School.
 Currently I deliver UG & PG teaching on our Events Programmes at L5, L6 & L7.
 Some of my responsibilities in the course involve graduate and professional engagement with industry to enhance the learning opportunities to students.
-Outside of this, my main research interests in the field span the event experience; event evaluation and aspects of customer satisfaction in events.
+Outside of this, my main research interests in the field span the event experience; event evaluation and qualitative methods of research in events & leisure.
 I am originally from Canada and my professional background draws from a cross section of industry experience that spans working with charities, corporate organisations and government.
 This work experience also involves the planning and management of professional events in: Canada, the US and UK.
 I possess an undergraduate degree in Public Relations (Canada); MSc in Tourism and Heritage Management (UK) and a PhD (UK).
 I am active with professional networking associations including the International Live Events Association (ILEA); Association for Event Management Educators (AEME) and Leisure Studies Association (LSA).
 I am also an Executive member of BCUR (British Conference of Undergraduate Research).